 These steps are more than tried & proven and what all netball players should be applying, as well as how to prevent the common energy drop in the 4th quarter.

 Step 1 24 hours out can zap your competitive edge

 Step 2 Water, soft drink or sport’s drinks

 Step 3 Eating before, during and after exercise

 Step 5 You have one hour for effective game recovery

 Step 6 How to win the grand final

-Train for your sport and see instant results
+Train for your sporting code and see instant results

 The beauty of specific netball training is you don't need to train the long hours like a triathlete or racing cyclist.
 Being super fit aerobically is not going to make a player fit for netball being a 3-Dimensional game.